 What is TMJ?

+Headaches and TMJ often coincide.
 The temporomandibular joint connects the jaw to the skull.
 If there is an injury to this joint or it becomes damaged, it can cause TMJ syndrome.
 TMJ can also be caused by a misalignment of the teeth, gum chewing, arthritis, teeth grinding or jaw injury.
 Symptoms of this TMJ disorder include pain in the jaw, jaw popping, headaches, sore jaw muscles, locking of the jaw, pain in the temple and earache.
 Because the temporomandibular joint is a complex and important structure composed of bones, tendons, and muscles, you may have pain on one or both sides of the jaw.

 There is no specific method of diagnosing TMJ.
 A physician will take your medical history and do an exam.
 Your physician may also send you to a dentist specializing in jaw disorders or to an otolaryngologist.
 Your symptoms may be due to a condition known as trigeminal neuralgia, salivary gland disease or even swollen lymph nodes.
 The idea is to rule out other medical problems.

-The connection between TMJ and headaches
+The connection between headaches and TMJ

 Due to the complexity of the jawbone, TMJ can cause a number of side effects, including headaches.
 These headaches are often referred to as temporomandibular disorders (TMDs).
 Because these headaches result from tension and stress in the jaw, they can feel similar to tension headaches, and they often cause pain on the sides and very top of the head.
 Additional symptoms of a TMJ headache include: